José María Córdova Military School: Creation

 Only in the 20th century would the plans for a military academy be fulfilled, thanks to a Chilean military mission sent in the 1900s to train the army.

 On 1 June 1907, the Military School of Colombia was established under the presidency of Rafael Reyes and it was under the direction of the Chilean army Captains Arturo Ahumada Bascuñán in the position of superintendent and Diego Guillén Santana as dean.
 The institution's campus was located in the western side of the Ayacucho Square, at the old convent of San Agustín.
 It was created to address the necessity to form academically and militarily the future officers that would integrate the Colombian National Army.
 The school's first faculty was composed of Chilean army officers and NCOs, the basis of the current Prussian military influence in the academy.

-At the end of 1942, the School moved from San Diego to Rionegro to begin the school year in January 1943 in the new "citadel" built on 43 hectares brought by the Army during the Government of Doctor Eduardo Santos.
-In 1963 university studies began, with the Faculties of Economy, Engineering and International Law and Diplomacy, and the school began granting degrees to the commissioned officers graduating.
-On July 25, 1976, the New Granada Military University was born in the facilities of the School with 210 students, with Brigadier General Gustavo Matamoros D'Costa being Director.
-Three years later and by decree No. 2537 of October 17, 1979, the Military School of Cadets was given the honorific title General José María Córdova in honor of the 150th anniversary of his death and the 155th of the great victory of Ayacucho.
+At the end of 1942, the School moved from San Diego to Rionegro to begin the school year in January 1943 in the new "citadel" built on 43 hectares brought by the Army during the presidency of Doctor Eduardo Santos.
+In 1963 university studies began, with the Faculties of Economy, Engineering and International Law and Diplomacy established, and the school began granting degrees to the commissioned officers graduating.
+On July 25, 1976, the New Granada Military University was born in the facilities of the School with 210 students, with Brigadier General Gustavo Matamoros D'Costa being its first Rector.
+Three years later and by decree No. 2537 of October 17, 1979, the Military Cadets School was given the honorific title General José María Córdova in honor of the 150th anniversary of his death and the 155th of the great victory of Ayacucho.

 Modern Day

-In 1996, a new academic phase was restarted through the programming and consolidation of the professional career in Military Sciences, as well as the registration with ICFES of the courses of Business Administration, Law, Civil Engineering and Physical Education, through an agreement for culmination and validation Of the complementary studies with the Military University Nueva Granada.
+In 1996, a new academic phase was restarted through the programming and consolidation of the professional career in Military Sciences, as well as the registration with ICFES of the courses of Business Administration, Law, Civil Engineering and Physical Education, through an agreement for culmination and validation Of the complementary studies with the Military University of Nueva Granada.
 In 1997 the Mayor's Office of Bogotá, through decree 215 of March 31, declares the facilities as Architectural conservation property.
 It was subsequently declared of cultural interest through resolution 752 of July 30, 1998 of the Ministry of Culture.

 In 2009, 102 years after its founding, the alma mater of the National Army incorporated for the first time in its ranks female personnel, to form as weapons officers in the specialties of intelligence, logistics and engineering.
 The Military School of Cadets received the High Quality Accreditation in the programs of Military Sciences, Military Physical Education and Logistics Administration in the years 2010, 2012 and 2013 respectively.

+In 2023, the school officially opened a officer candidate wing for veteran NCOs and enlisted personnel of the Army.